 Pat graduated with a BA in English from Monmouth University and is in her 18th year as LDA president.
-She is a member of Columbia University's Lyme & Tick-Borne Diseases Research Center Advisory Committee, member of the Environmental Protection Agency's (EPA) PESP Partnership to promote avoidance of tick exposure, and Advisor to Lyme Research Alliance (CT).
+She is a member of Columbia University's Lyme & Tick-Borne Diseases Research Center Advisory Committee, and a member of the Environmental Protection Agency's (EPA) PESP Partnership to promote avoidance of tick exposure.
 Former Chair of the (NJ) Governor's Lyme Disease Advisory Council, she served as President/12-year member of the Wall NJ Board of Education.
 In 2011, she was EPA's Lyme Prevention Conference Session Chair with CDC and also presented a Lyme session at the New Jersey Education Association's Annual Meeting.
 Working with author Amy Tan, she created LDA's LymeAid 4 Kids, a fund for children with no health coverage for Lyme.

 A 30-year Lyme advocate, Pat has raised funds for researchers nationally─research acknowledged in 35 scientific journals.
 Besides speaking, publishing, TV/radio appearances, and organizing 15 CME accredited Lyme scientific conferences for doctors, she's testified for and helped secured passage of state and federal bills, including the passage in 2014 through the US House of Representatives of a bill to create a tick-borne diseases working group, for Lyme research and physician's right to treat.
 In 2012, she was an invited to testify on Lyme disease before the U.S.House of Representatives Foreign Affairs Committee, Africa, Global Health & Human Rights Subcommittee in Washington, DC.
 In 2013, she testified before the Energy & Commerce Committee Health subcommittee on the Lyme bill, and she was also invited to the Centers for Disease Control & Prevention (CDC) in Ft.
 Collins, CO, to adddress the problems of Lyme disease nationwide with the Vector-Borne Diseases Division which oversees work on Lyme and other tick-borne diseases, her second invitation to meet there with CDC.